How to fix Pi-hole blocking Azure OpenAI calls

 CommunityBotForOneDrive v2

-One of the cloud service we use in the v2 of our Community Bot for OneDrive project is Azure OpenAI.
-Over the last couple of weeks we moved the old project to a new code base.
+One of the cloud services we use in the v2 of our Community Bot for OneDrive project is Azure OpenAI.
+Over the last couple of weeks, we moved the old project to a new code base.
 We decoupled things and removed the monolithic bot approach.

-As we also change the translation feature we introduce Semantic Kernel to our solution.
-Semantic kernel is a tool that allows you to interact with Azure OpenAI using natural language queries and commands, such as “generate a summary of this article” or “find me a picture of a cat”.
-We will use it moving forward for our multi language approach.
-We struggeld with existing translation services across multiple cloud vendors because our base information is formatted in Markdown and all “pre-gpt” services gave us a proper head ache with that format.
-That changed with gpt3.5 which is the base model we are curently experimenting with.
+We also changed the translation feature and introduced Semantic Kernel to our solution.
+Semantic Kernel is a tool that allows you to interact with Azure OpenAI using natural language queries and commands, such as “generate a summary of this article” or “find me a picture of a cat”.
+We will use it moving forward for our multi-language approach.
+We struggled with existing translation services across multiple cloud vendors because our base information is formatted in Markdown, and all “pre-gpt” services gave us a proper headache with that format.
+That changed with gpt3.5, the base model we are currently experimenting with.

-To make things future proof and to maybe allow us to play with different models, cloud ones and local ones using ollama, we went for Semantic Kernel as our AI library.
+To make things future-proof and allow us to play with different models, cloud ones and local ones, we used Ollama and Semantic Kernel as our AI stack.

 The Problem

-However, if you have Pi-hole enabled on your network, you might find that semantic kernel cannot connect to the Azure OpenAI Service and returns an error message instead.
+However, if Pi-hole is enabled on your network, you might find that Semantic Kernel cannot connect to the Azure OpenAI Service and returns an error message instead.

 Finding the culprit here took quite some time.
 The code base worked for weeks already and stopped connecting to the Azure OpenAI Serivce suddenly last week.
-After looking at the code and moving a couple of libraries to their latest version, we still got the same error.
-We tried to change the way we reach out to Azure OpenAI Service but no change.
+We still got the same error after looking at the code and moving a couple of libraries to their latest version.
+We tried to change the way we reach out to Azure OpenAI Service, but no change.

 System.AggregateException: ‘Retry failed after 4 tries.
 Retry settings can be adjusted in ClientOptions.Retry or by configuring a custom retry policy in ClientOptions.RetryPolicy.
 (The requested name is valid, but no data of the requested type was found.
 (XYZ.openai.azure.com:443)) (The requested name is valid, but no data of the requested type was found.
 (XYZ.openai.azure.com:443)) (The requested name is valid, but no data of the requested type was found.
 (XYZ.openai.azure.com:443)) (The requested name is valid, but no data of the requested type was found.
 (XYZ.openai.azure.com:443))